tesserae/apitess/mkdocs-site/docs/endpoints/parallels.md

 |`"target"`|A JSON object describing target units.
 Further details are available at [Units](../details/units.md).
 These units will be compared with the units described by `"source"` to find intertexts.|
 |`"method"`|A JSON object describing the scoring method used to evaluate the intertextual strength of a source text and target text pair.
 More information on specifying the scoring method can be found in [Scoring Methods](../details/methods.md).|

-> NB:  Compressing this request body with gzip is recommended.
-(The `Content-Encoding` header will be required for compressing the request body.)

-#### JSON Object Describing Source and Target Units

 ### Response

 On success, one of two responses will be returned.
 The first is a 201 (created); the second is a 303 (see other).
 In either case, a `Location` header will specify the URL where the search results can be retrieved.
 Note that the URL specified in the `Location` header will conform to the [`/parallels/<uuid>/`](parallels-uuid.md) endpoint.